FrankOnTop/Razon-Docs/README.md

 ________________________________________________________________________________________

-• Neon™ What Will Store?
+• Razon™ What Will Store?

-• Neon™ will Store User ids & Guild Ids For Moderation Commands Purpose
+• Razon™ will Store User ids & Guild Ids For Moderation Commands Purpose

 • We Don't Store Ur Privacy Only Bot will Store Guild IDs And User Ids

-• We Don't Try To Hack / Nuke Ur Server We Don't Do Like That Neon™ Is Fully Trusted Bot
+• We Don't Try To Hack / Nuke Ur Server We Don't Do Like That Razon™ Is Fully Trusted Bot

 ________________________________________________________________________________________

-• INVITE Neon™ AND SUPPORT US
+• INVITE Razon™ AND SUPPORT US

-• Invite Neon™ Now <3.
+• Invite Razon™ Now <3.

 • Join Support Server And Say If U Feel Any Bugs